Pregnancy weight gain: What's healthy?

 Putting on the pounds

-In the first trimester, most women don't need to gain much weight — which is good news if you're struggling with morning sickness.
+In the first 13 weeks of pregnancy, also called the first trimester, most people don't need to gain much weight.
+This is good news if you have upset stomach or vomiting due to pregnancy, also known as morning sickness.

-If you start out at a healthy or normal weight, you need to gain only about 1 to 4 pounds (0.5 to 1.8 kilograms) in the first few months of pregnancy.
-You can do this by eating a healthy diet — no extra calories are necessary.
+If you start out at a healthy weight, you need to gain only about 1 to 4 pounds (0.5 to 1.8 kilograms) in the first few months of pregnancy.
+You can do this by eating a nutritious diet — no extra calories are needed.
+A nutritious diet includes plenty of fruits, vegetables, whole grains, lean protein and healthy fats.